acourtes/migration-java8-java11/src/main/java/fr/arolla/interfaces/README.md

 You have a beautiful services package wich contains some classes.
 The prupose of thoses classes is to retrieve some event from jsonFiles.

-Your goal, is to help Mr Stevens to improve his design using de new features included in Java 9.
+Your goal, is to help Mr Stevens to improve his design using interfaces new features included in Java 9.

+There are no tests, you can create your own tests or create a module and run it with command lines.

 - `Interfaces in Java 7` :